mrevanschan/pizza-istio-demo/README.md

 ## Verity Orders

 To verify orders being passed from one microservice to the other.
-Run the foll:
+Run the following:
 ```
 kubectl get pod
 ```